 Generate New Material:

-raw_group_shared_key = random(32 bytes)(The actual shared key for data encryption).one_time_secret = random(32 bytes)(A temporary secret for encrypting the group_shared_key).e_private_key, e_public_key = generate_private_key()(Key pair used to encrypt the one_time_secret)
+raw_group_shared_key = random(32 bytes)(The actual shared key for data encryption).one_time_secret = random(32 bytes)(A temporary secret for encrypting the raw_group_shared_key).e_private_key, e_public_key = generate_private_key()(Ephemeral key pair used to derive the per-participant secret, one_time_secret)

 -